FrackingFrick/Android-Studio/README.md

 # KotlinBMI
-A simple app to calculate a person's BMI by give info
+A simple app to calculate a person's BMI by given info